ubco-cmps/cosc123_course/class/week11/lecture.md

 ## Lecture Slides

-This week's lecture is cancelled because of Good Friday, but I will post a video recording soon.
+This week's lecture is cancelled because of Good Friday, but [here is a video recording of this week's lecture](https://ubc.zoom.us/rec/share/6i2Y_Lg8kHOHV5TW9jbOw4INGxR19a0T891f9qUMnIv4vuHNSRqQryIQOtrPCSiW.4uuTLInqj_dYsHZ8).
+The password is:

+> NJ.8Cw7i

 The slides are included here: